 Kiel, Nicholson, Tunny and Beck (2012, p.
-7)² present a Corporate Governance Practice Framework (see below) that demonstrates five primary components of effective corporate governance at the board level.
+7)² present a Corporate Governance Practice Framework (see below) that demonstrates four primary components of effective corporate governance at the board level.

 This diagram provides a practical demonstration of governance at work on a board and as a director.
 It even incorporates the behavioural dynamics as a board, knowing that individual and group dynamics influence the performance and corporate governance practices of the director group.